dgraph-io/dgraph-docs/content/graphql/lambda/webhook.md

 ### Example

-Finally, if you execute a `addAuthor` mutation the resolver `addAuthorWebhook` mapped to `add` operation will get triggered :
+Finally, if you execute an `addAuthor` mutation, the `add` operation mapped to the `addAuthorWebhook` resolver will be triggered:

 ```graphql
 mutation {